KuangyuZou/cse15l-lab-reports/lab-report-3-week-6.md

 This picture below shows that I successfully access my repository of github and using git command on remote server to push and update the markdownParse java file.
 ![Image](task2sixth.png)

+In the main method of MarkdownParse.java file, I add a new line to print out the "good day" in the end.
 [Resulting Commit](https://github.com/KuangyuZou/markdown-parser/blob/main/MarkdownParse.java)

 # Copy whole directories with scp -r